RODEPH SHOLOM SCHOOL The Only N-8 Reform Jewish Independent School in New York City

 Students and their families are integrally involved in the life of the synagogue and, like the congregation, Rodeph Sholom School maintains a commitment to Israel and enhances students’ school experience with an 8th Grade trip to Israel just prior to graduation.

 At Rodeph Sholom School we strive to make the application, selection and admission process a supportive and welcoming experience.
 Families are encouraged to reserve a spot in a small group tour in the spring or fall to come see RSS faculty and students in action.
-As of September, when our 84th Street facilities renovation will be complete, we are offering small group tours.
-Our online application will become available September 1st for the 2015-2016 academic year; openings are available in our Twos program through 8th Grade.
-Financial aid is available to qualified families.
-For additional information or to schedule your tour, please contact our Admissions Office at 646 438-8600 for additional information or visit our website at www.rodephsholomschool.org.
+Our online application will become available September 1st for the 2016-2017 academic year; openings are available in our Twos program through middle school.
+Financial Aid is available to qualified families.
+For additional information or to schedule your tour, please contact our Admissions Office at 646-438-8600 or visit our website at www.rodephsholomschool.org.

-RSS Summer Camp is open to all children, including those enrolled at RSS, as well as children from other schools, who are entering or are enrolled in a Threes program, Pre-K or Kindergarten.
-Camp runs for 7 weeks from June 22 to August 7th; campers may sign up for half-days or full, on a weekly basis or for the full session.
+Summer Camp at RSS is open to all children who are entering or are enrolled in a Threes program, Pre-K or Kindergarten.
+The 2015 session runs for 7 weeks from June 22 to August 7th; campers may sign up for half-days or full, on a weekly basis or for the full session.